LAWPRO Personal Information Statement for Canadian lawyers (excluding Ontario and Quebec)

 We ask you for information and create and maintain a file about you to establish a relationship and serve you as your insurer.
 We obtain most of our information about you directly from you, or as required, from the Law Society of Ontario.
 In some cases, information may be obtained from an authorized representative, such as your lawyer, or a law firm managing partner or administrator.

 The information we ask for depends on which services you require from LAWPRO.
 For example, we create and maintain a file with personal information about you in order to:

 - determine which insurance products or related services will meet those needs;

 - evaluate applications being submitted, particularly with respect to insurance risks being undertaken; and

 - administer our insurance programs properly, including the handling and resolution of claims.

 We seek and confirm your consent to collect, use and disclose your personal information at the time of collection or in advance.
 We will endeavour to employ clear, understandable language when we obtain your consent.

 Consent may be expressed in writing or implied, and in some cases, you may provide it verbally, electronically or through your authorized representative, such as your lawyer.
 Written consent includes completing and signing an application for insurance or another LAWPRO product.
 Implied consent may be found where you choose to use a LAWPRO product or service, such as one of our websites, or proceed with the purchase of coverage after explanation of the relevant terms.

-All electronic communication (“e-mail”) with you that is not essential to participation in a LAWPRO program includes a straightforward “opt-out” feature that allows you to request that we cease e-mail communication with you.
-Not responding to our offer to have your name removed from the e-mail list is another form of implied consent.
+All electronic communication (“email”) with you that is not essential to participation in a LAWPRO program includes a straightforward “opt-out” feature that allows you to request that we cease communicating with you via email.
+Not responding to our offer to have your name removed from the email list is another form of implied consent.

 Before deciding what form of consent is appropriate, LAWPRO will consider the requirements of applicable law, the type of personal information it needs, the reason for its collection, use or disclosure and the type of customer contact that is involved.
 For example: